 As the name suggests, strength training is designed to build muscles and increase bone density and strength as well.
 The act of lifting weights is essential for building healthy bones and muscles.
 You can use free weights, resistance weights, weight machines or even home-made weights to build strength.

-Current recommendation: The current recommendation is to incorporate twice-weekly strength training into your workout insanity calendar.
+Current recommendation: The current recommendation is to incorporate twice-weekly strength training into your workout.

 Your "core" is the set of muscles in your abdomen, back and pelvis areas.
 These muscles are critical for helping your spine stay strong and keep you coordinated.